viewzavr/vr-cinema/examples/wafe-fronts/README.md

 z = cos^2 t
 t ∈ [0,2π]
 ```
-In current study, 30 steps of wave fronts was computed [1].
+In current study, 30 sections of growing wave fronts was computed and approximated with triangles [1].

 To visualize it, the following [Cinema database](https://viewzavr.com/apps/vr-cinema-samples/wafe-fronts/) was created.
 It's [data.csv](https://viewzavr.com/apps/vr-cinema-samples/wafe-fronts/data.csv) has following content: